rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 attribute explicitly marks an item as unstable.
 Items that are marked as "unstable" cannot be used without a corresponding `#![feature]` attribute on the crate, even on a nightly compiler.
-This restriction only applies across crate boundaries, unstable items may be used within the crate they are defined.
+This restriction only applies across crate boundaries, unstable items may be used within the crate that defines them.

 The `issue` field specifies the associated GitHub [issue number].
 This field is required and all unstable features should have an associated tracking issue.
 In